Critics of Enlightenment Rationalism

 Edited by Kenneth McIntyre and Gene Callahan

-Released by Palgrave Macmillan this year, Critics of Enlightenment Rationalism is an overview of some of the most important critics of “Enlightenment rationalism.”
+Released by Palgrave Macmillan in 2020, Critics of Enlightenment Rationalism is an overview of some of the most important critics of “Enlightenment rationalism.”
 JMC fellow Kenneth McIntyre served as co-editor on the project:

 This book provides an overview of some of the most important critics of “Enlightenment rationalism.”
 The subjects of the volume―including, among others, Burke, Kierkegaard, Nietzsche, T.S.
 Eliot, Wittgenstein, Heidegger, C.S.
 Lewis, Gabriel Marcel, Russell Kirk, and Jane Jacobs―do not share a philosophical tradition as much as a skeptical disposition toward the notion, common among modern thinkers, that there is only one standard of rationality or reasonableness, and that that one standard is or ought to be taken from the presuppositions, methods, and logic of the natural sciences.

 The essays on each thinker are intended not merely to offer a commentary on that thinker, but also to place that thinker in the context of this larger stream of anti-rationalist thought.
 Thus, while this volume is not a history of anti-rationalist thought, it may contain the intimations of such a history.